Pearlyke/Geometry/README.md

-That i s a python turtle file created for good looking and practice coding.
+That is a Python.turtle file created for good looking and practice coding.